svpino/ml.school/README.md

 echo "KERAS_BACKEND=jax" >> .env
 ```

-Finally, we'll use the [`jq`](https://jqlang.github.io/jq/) command-line JSON processor to simplify some commands when working with different cloud environments and [`docker`](https://docs.docker.com/engine/install/) to deploy the model to the cloud.
-Make sure you have both tools installed in your system.
+Finally, we'll use the [`jq`](https://jqlang.github.io/jq/) command-line JSON processor to simplify some commands when working with different cloud environments, [`docker`](https://docs.docker.com/engine/install/) to deploy the model to the cloud, and [`just`](https://github.com/casey/just) to run project-specific commands.
+Make sure you have these tools installed in your system.

 ## Running MLflow